Input may refer to any of the following:

 Devices commonly used to provide input to a computer include:

 Computer software can receive data in the form of an input stream, which is a flowing sequence of data that can be directed to specific functions.
-The directed channel in which the data stream flows is known as a pipeline, and changing its direction is known as piping.
+The directed channel that the data stream flows is known as a pipeline, and changing its direction is known as piping.